-Figure 106.
+Figure 104.
 The page for adding an IPsec tunnel.
 The General Settings section.

-Parameter Description

-General Settings

-Enable Move the switch to the right to enable the tunnel.
+Parameter Description General Settings Enable Move the switch to the right to enable the tunnel.
 Move the switch to the left to disable the tunnel.

 Parameter Description Name A name for the tunnel for easier identification.
-Use digits, Latin letters (uppercase and/or lowercase), and other characters available in the US keyboard layout.
-4 IP version An IP version.
+IP version An IP version.
 Dynamic IPsec Move the switch to the right to allow a remote host with any public IP address to connect to the router via IPsec protocol.
 Such a setting can be specified for one IPsec tunnel only.
-Connection requests via this tunnel can be sent by a remote host only. Туре Select an identification method for the remote host (router) from the drop-down list: • Address: The remote host is identified by its IP address. • FQDN: The remote host is identified by its domain name.
+Connection requests via this tunnel can be sent by a remote host only.
+Select an identification method for the remote host (router) from the drop-down list: Type Address: The remote host is identified by its IP address. Туре • FQDN : The remote host is identified by its domain name.
 The drop-down list is displayed if the Dynamic IPsec switch is moved to the left.
-Remote host Enter the remote subnet VPN gateway IP address if the Address value is selected from the Type drop-down list.
-Enter the remote subnet VPN gateway domain name if the FQDN value is selected from the Type drop-down list.
+Enter the remote subnet VPN gateway IP address if the Address value is selected from the Type drop-down list.
+Remote host Enter the remote subnet VPN gateway domain name if the FQDN value is selected from the Type drop-down list.
 The field is available for editing if the Dynamic IPsec switch is moved to the left.
 Remote identifier A remote host identifier to establish connection over IPsec with particular hosts only.
-To establish connection, DIR-843 remote identifier value should correspond to the local identifier value specified in the settings of the remote host.
+To establish connection, DIR-X1860 remote identifier value should correspond to the local identifier value specified in the settings of the remote host.
 Use an IP address of a host or subnet, the value %any (all IP addresses), a domain name, or certificate CN.
 By default, the value specified in the Remote host field is used.
 Remote port A port of the remote host, that is used for IPsec packets exchange during the First Phase of the connection.
 If the field is left blank, port 500 is used.
 If the field is left blank and the network address translation (NAT) function is used for the connection, port 4500 is used.
 Pre-shared key A PSK key for mutual authentication of the parties.
 Click the Show icon () to display the entered key.